-Insulin is a hormone that is secreted when carbohydrates, i.e sugars are present in the blood.
+Insulin is a hormone that is released when carbohydrates, i.e. sugars are present in the blood.
 It collects and allocates the sugar for immediate energy requirements, brings a part into muscles and the liver (if they aren’t already full) and converts the rest into fat and stores it.
 It also stores dietary fats but they…Details

 Hormones, definition and description

 Hormones are substances produced by certain glands in the body.
-They are transported through the body by internal liquids, in order to regulate the function of cells and the organs.
+They are transported through the body by internal liquids, to regulate the function of cells and organs.
 They perform specific biological functions and enable communication between organs and tissues.
-With this they regulate bodily functions such as: digestion, breathing, sensory perception, sleep, secretion, formation and development, movement, reproduction, etc.
+With this, they regulate bodily functions such as digestion, breathing, sensory perception, sleep, secretion, formation and development, movement, reproduction, etc.

 The word hormone comes from the Greek word hormon which means “that which sets in motion”.

 Hormones regulate everything that happens inside your body.
-They are the most powerful agents known to science.
-The whole hormonal system in the body is interrelated.
-That’s why a change in one hormone means change in all the rest.
+They represent one of the most potent biological agents that science is increasingly delving into, uncovering even new hormones that were previously unknown.
+The entire hormonal system in the body is interconnected; in other words, a change in one hormone can lead to alterations in many others.

-It is hormones that direct the body toward building muscle mass, burning fat, strengthening bone density, but also some of them do the opposite.
+It is hormones that direct the body toward building muscle mass, burning fat, and strengthening bone density, but also others exert opposing effects.
 Thus, weight training or exercising can be very precisely defined:

-Weight training is a method of regulating and directing the hormones in a desired direction.
+Weight training is a method of regulating and directing hormonal activity towards desired outcomes.

 The hormones included here are not described with all of their functions.
-Described are only some of the positive and negative functions that are of greatest interest to us in regard to building muscle mass and burning off the excess fat.
+Described are only some of the positive and negative functions that are of greatest interest to us regarding building muscle mass and burning off excess fat.
 And when we say “a negative characteristic”, it doesn’t mean that those hormones are not necessary for other purposes in the body.

-Hormones have a direct and central influence on your physique, structure, body composition (muscle/fat ratio) and aging.
+Hormones have a direct influence on your physique, structure, body composition (muscles, fat, bones, water), and aging.

 Cortisol is a hormone which spikes during moments of physical or mental stress.
 It’s secretion increases during moments of heavy exertion, such as weight training or jogging, as well as in stressful situations in everyday life.
 There is also increased secretion of cortisol during moments of starvation and lack of sleep.
 Cortisol is necessary for the…Details

 Testosterone Testosterone is one of the most important hormones in building muscle mass.
-In the male human body, it is produced mainly in the testicles and a small amount in other glands.
-In the female human body it is produced in the ovaries.
+The male human body produces it mainly in the testicles and a small amount in other glands.
+In the female human body, it is produced in the ovaries.
 Men have significantly higher testosterone levels than women.
-It is directly responsible…Details
+It is directly responsible for your…Details

-Human Growth Hormone, definition and role Human Growth Hormone (HGH) is a vital hormone in the human endocrine system.
+Human Growth Hormone (somatotropin), definition and role Human Growth Hormone (HGH), or somatotropin as it is further called is a vital hormone in the human endocrine system.
 The endocrine system is a system of glands that secrete hormones directly into the bloodstream.
-The Human Growth Hormone is secreted by the pituitary gland, a small gland located at the bottom of the brain.
-This…Details
+The Human Growth Hormone is secreted by the pituitary gland, a small gland…Details